al6x/nim/nodem/readme.md

 # TODO

-- Code generation
+- RPC in 10 and Web Server in 5 lines of Nim
 - TypeScript and Elixir integration.
-- Add support for defaults.
+- [low] Add support for defaults.
-- RPC in 10 and Web Server in 5 lines of Nim
-- Manager to start/restart
+- [low] Manager to start/restart

 # Notes